siderolabs/talos/website/content/v1.5/talos-guides/discovery.md

 ## Resource Definitions

-Talos provides seven resources that can be used to introspect the new discovery and KubeSpan features.
+Talos provides resources that can be used to introspect the discovery and KubeSpan features.

 ### Discovery